asaboor-gh/ipyslides/README.md

 # HTML/PDF Report/Slides [HTML Slides in 1.5.2+]
 - You can create beautiful HTML/PDF report from slides using `ls.export.report`.
 See [PDF-Report](IPySlides-Report.pdf)
 - You can use CSS classes `.report-only` and `.slides-only` to create different content for both sceberios.
 Content variety is limited.
 Widgets can not be exported.
 - Use `ls.export.slides` to build static slides that you can print as well.
 Widgets are not exported.
-See [HTML-Slide](slide.html)
 # Speaker Notes (1.2.0+) (Experimental)
 - You can turn on speaker notes with a `Show Notes` check in side panel.
 Notes can be added to slides using `ls.notes.insert` (`ls.notes` in < 1.2.1) command.
 - Notes is an experimantal feuture, so use at your own risk.
 Do not share full screen, share a brwoser tab for slides and you can keep notes hidden from audience this way.